-Based on business need and upon successful completion of the C&IB Early Career Development Program, graduates may have the opportunity to join one of the following areas:
+Based on business need and upon successful completion of the C&IB Development Program, graduates may have the opportunity to join one of the following areas:

-Charlotte, NC; Cleveland, OH; Indianapolis, IN; Philadelphia, PA; Pittsburgh, PA; Raleigh, NC; Tampa, FL; Washington DC
+Atlanta, GA; Baltimore, MD; Birmingham, AL; Charlotte, NC; Chicago, IL; Cincinnati, OH; Cleveland, OH; Columbus, OH; East Brunswick, NJ; Indianapolis, IN; Madison, WI; New York, NY; Philadelphia, PA; Pittsburgh, PA; Raleigh, NC; Tampa, FL; Washington D.C.

 Preferred Areas of Study: Accounting, Business Administration, Economics, Finance, Marketing, Mathematics, Statistics, Information Technology, Business Analytics, Computer Science or Technology/Analytics-related majors.